Rapid Plug-in Defenders: Related Work

-\paragraph{Adversarial Examples and Defenses.} Introduced by \citet{szegedy2013intriguing}, adversarial examples could fool a neural network into working incorrectly.
-Among various methods (\citet{akhtar2018threat}; \citet{chakraborty2018adversarial}), attacks in a white-box manner are usually the most dangerous since the leaked information of the victim model is utilized.
-Many efforts generate adversarial examples through gradients of victims. \citet{goodfellow2014explaining} yielded a simple and fast method of generating adversarial examples (FGSM). \citet{carlini2017towards} proposed much more effective attacks tailored to three distance metrics.
-PGD is a multi-step FGSM with the maximum distortion limitation (\citet{madry2017towards}). \citet{croce2020reliable} came up with AutoAttack, a parameter-free ensemble of attacks.
-Facing adversarial examples, lots of effort pay attention to defense.
-Some works strengthen robustness by adversarial training, where the model would be trained on adversarial examples (\citet{goodfellow2014explaining}). \citet{wang2023better} proposed to exploit diffusion models to generate much extra data for adversarial training. \citet{xu2023exploring} encouraged the decision boundary to engage in movement that prioritizes increasing smaller margins.
-In addition, many works focus on adversarial purification. \citet{shi2021online} combined canonical supervised learning with self-supervised representation learning to purify adversarial examples at test time.
-Similar to \citet{wang2022guided}, \citet{nie2022diffusion} followed a forward diffusion process to add noise and recover the clean examples through a reverse generative process.
+\textbf{Adversarial Examples and Defenses}.
+Introduced by \cite{szegedy2013intriguing}, adversarial examples could fool a neural network into working incorrectly.
+Among various methods \cite{akhtar2018threat,chakraborty2018adversarial}, attacks in a white-box manner are usually the most dangerous since the leaked information of the victim model is utilized.
+Many efforts generate adversarial examples through gradients of victims. \cite{goodfellow2014explaining} yielded a simple and fast method of generating adversarial examples (FGSM). \cite{carlini2017towards} proposed much more effective attacks tailored to three distance metrics.
+PGD is a multi-step FGSM with the maximum distortion limitation \cite{madry2017towards}. \cite{croce2020reliable} came up with AutoAttack, a parameter-free ensemble of attacks.
+Facing adversarial examples, lots of effort pay attention to defense \cite{costa2023deep}.
+Some works detect adversarial attack in advance. \cite{meng2017magnet} learned to differentiate between normal and adversarial examples by approximating the manifold of normal examples. \cite{metzen2016detecting} proposed to augment deep neural networks with a small detector subnetwork which is trained on the binary classification task of distinguishing genuine data from data containing adversarial perturbations. \cite{abusnaina2021adversarial} constructed a Latent Neighborhood Graph for detection.
+Some works strengthen robustness by adversarial training, where the model would be trained on adversarial examples \cite{goodfellow2014explaining}. \cite{wang2023better} proposed to exploit diffusion models to generate much extra data for adversarial training. \cite{xu2023exploring} encouraged the decision boundary to engage in movement that prioritizes increasing smaller margins.
+In addition, many works focus on adversarial purification. \cite{liao2018defense} proposed high-level representation guided denoiser for purification. \cite{samangouei2018defense} trained a generative adversarial network to model the distribution of unperturbed images. \cite{zhou2021removing} proposed to remove adversarial noise by implementing a self-supervised adversarial training mechanism in a class activation feature space. \cite{shi2021online} combined canonical supervised learning with self-supervised representation learning to purify adversarial examples at test time. \cite{ho2022disco} purified adversarial examples by localized manifold projections.
+Similar to \cite{wang2022guided}, \cite{nie2022diffusion} followed a forward diffusion process to add noise and recover the clean examples through a reverse generative process.
+Furthermore, \cite{xiao2022densepure} consisted of multiple runs of reverse process for multiple reversed samples, which are then passed through the classifier, followed by majority voting of inferred labels to make the final prediction.